hello-jinwoo/TASUF/README.md

 # MaskTrackRCNN for video instance segmentation

-## Introduction
+## Acknowledgements

-Details on the research can be found in this [paper](https://drive.google.com/file/d/1yjkmYV6KcsS7O5pgsjNckMWmyKdLdosY/view?usp=sharing)

-This repo serves as the official code release of the MaskTrackRCNN model for video instance segmentation described in the tech report:
+We acknowledge that this work hugely adopted the work done by [Linjie Yang *et al.*](https://arxiv.org/abs/1905.04804).
+The repo at this [link](https://github.com/youtubevos/MaskTrackRCNN) serves as the official code release of the MaskTrackRCNN model for Video Instance Segmentation described in the tech report:
 ```
 @article{ Yang2019vis,
   author = {Linjie Yang and Yuchen Fan and Ning Xu},